 The hubs of Canggu, Ubud, and Uluwatu are brimming with bustling streets, wild traffic, and locals trying to sell you penis bottle openers to take home to gift ya mum.
 It’s just not a bad place to visit as a tourist right now.
 I encourage you to venture out of these swarms of tourists and ex-pats into nature and local Balinese life.

 To dive into the good stuff; head up north.
 Experience the magic of Amed, Munduk, or Sideman.
-Get off the beaten track, climb a mountain, marvel at vibrant coral reefs, or splash around in the waterfalls.
+Climb a mountain, marvel at vibrant coral reefs, or splash around in the waterfalls.

-Bali can be FUCKING AMAZING; if you let it show you what it’s got.
+Bali can be FUCKING AMAZING; if you get off the beaten track and let it show you what it’s got.

 Dani: Junior Editor & Oceanic Explorer